-713-792-2890 (UT Police nonemergency); 713-884-3131 (City of Houston non-emergency) or 911 (City of Houston emergency); or - Calling other local law enforcement authorities.
+713-792-2890 (UT Police non-emergency); 713-884-3131 (City of Houston non-emergency) or 911 (City of Houston emergency); or - Calling other local law enforcement authorities.

-Although workforce members and students alleging a sexual offense are encouraged to notify UT Police, Campus Security Authorities, other campus authorities, and local law enforcement of a crime of domestic violence, dating violence, sexual assault, or stalking, the workforce member or student may decline to notify such authorities if he or she so chooses, or may notify such authorities anonymously.
-Visit the Campus Safety: Crime Statistics, Crime Reporting to learn more at: www.mdanderson.org/campussafety.
+Although workforce members and students alleging a sexual offense are encouraged to notify UT Police, CSAs, other campus authorities and local law enforcement of a crime of domestic violence, dating violence, sexual assault or stalking, the workforce member or student may decline to notify such authorities if they so choose, or may notify such authorities anonymously.
+Visit the Campus Safety: Crime Statistics, Crime Reporting to learn more at www.mdanderson.org/campussafety.

-2. How MD Anderson Determines Whether This Policy will be Used
+2. How MD Anderson Determines Whether This Policy Will Be Used

-The purpose of this policy is to inform persons covered by this policy that MD Anderson will not tolerate Sexual Misconduct in the workplace and learning environment, identify resources available to those subjected to Sexual Misconduct, and outline options for addressing concerns about Sexual Misconduct.
+The purpose of this policy is to inform persons covered by this policy that MD Anderson will not tolerate sexual misconduct in the workplace and learning environment; to identify resources available to those subjected to sexual misconduct; and to outline options for addressing concerns about sexual misconduct.

-This policy applies to all fulltime and part-time workforce members and students and applies to conduct regardless of where it occurs, including off MD Anderson property if it potentially affects an individual's employment, educational environment, or opportunities at MD Anderson.
-The policy
+This policy applies to all full-time and part-time workforce members and students and applies to conduct regardless of where it occurs, including off MD Anderson property if it potentially affects an individual's employment, educational environment or opportunities at MD Anderson.
+The policy applies regardless of gender, sexual orientation or gender identity or expression, and to individuals affected directly or as a third-party.